The State Government has made a commitment to stop puppy farming and regulate the breeding and sale of dogs in WA.

-RSPCA defines puppy farming as 'An intensive dog breeding facility that is operated under inadequate conditions that fail to meet the dogs' behavioural, social and/or physiological needs'.
-Puppy farming can include small-scale, as well as large-scale dog breeding operations.
+Puppy farming is defined as an intensive dog breeding facility that is operated under inadequate conditions that fail to meet the dogs' behavioural, social and/or physiological needs.
+Puppy farming can include small-scale, as well as large-scale

-The proposals will contribute to a more regulated breeding industry and a reduction in the number of dogs needing rehoming and suffering neglect due to puppy farms.
+The proposals intend to contribute to a more regulated breeding industry and a reduction in the number of dogs needing rehoming and suffering neglect due to puppy farms.

 The department, in partnership with the local government sector and industry stakeholders, released a consultation paper on the proposals